Interactive content: Run Python inside your book#

 Alternative with JupyterLite (less well integrated)#

-Another option to use python in your browser is to use JupyterLite.
-However, this doesn’t give a similar seamless interface.
-You could create ‘iframe-like’ Ipython consoles / jupyterbook / jupyter lab environments in your book.
+One example use case is to create ‘iframe-like’ Ipython consoles / jupyterbook / jupyter lab environments in your book.
 As these ‘iframes’ are separate modules added to your page, the integration with the other content in your book is less flexible as with our sphinx-thebe extension.
-Furthermore, the best way to use a JupyterLite session would be a separate repo with the jupyter lab interface anyway, so you get the full browser experience.
-Alternatively, the ipython REPL better can be usefull, as shown here: https://teachbooks.io/learn-python/main/Python_Toolbox.html.
+If you need to manage several different environments for JupyterLite within the book, you can use a JupyterLite session from a separate repo with the jupyter lab interface anyway, so you get the full browser experience.
+Alternatively, the ipython REPL better can be useful, as shown in our Python for Engineers book.